 - Do a spell check and proof read – and if possible get someone else to read through your entry to check anything you may have missed.

 - Make your entry stand out by focusing on what is unusual or innovative, don’t be modest, this is your chance to shine.

 - Check every page and link to your website(s) and social media - judges will be looking here too.

 If you need help please email the Awards team email@example.com.

 In all entries it is possible to include links to websites illustrating your responses or to cloud files containing relevant evidence.
 You will not be penalised if you have not included supplementary evidence.
 Any written answers that are included within the supplementary evidence attempting to circumvent the question word counts will be disregarded.

 - Week 1 – Read category descriptions, hints and tips and check eligibility.
 Liaise with colleagues and shortlist those you are keen to enter.
-Book a free online workshop to help with your entry, more info here.
+Consider signing up for a workshop to help with your entry, more info here.

 - Week 2 – Register online, start to gather facts, figures and evidence.
 Decide on categories to enter.

 - Week 3 – Start completing entries, saving them as you go.
 Share drafts with colleagues.